 Fear not!
 We are here to help.
-Click here to reach our IB Maths teachers for help with your IA, or just the topic choice and question to allow you to get the best grade possible.
-You are in safe hands as many are also IB Maths Examiners.
+Click here to reach our IB Maths teachers & examiners for help with your IA, or just the topic choice and question to allow you to get the best grade possible.

 Like our tutor Vineet, one of our IB Maths IA Examiners and certified IB teacher.
 In this article, he takes you through the steps you need to follow to choose the best Maths IA topic for you.